petehanson/dbpatch/README.txt

     db.php can usually be left untouched
   The rest of the instructions below still apply, just in the sql directory rather than the dbpatch module directory

+  Other notes on using as a git submodule:
+    When checking out the project with dbpatch as a module with version 1.6.5 of Git and later, you can use: git clone --recursive {git URI}

+    If you didn't use --recursive or the dbpatch submodule directory is empty, you may need to git submodule update --init

 INSTALLING/CONFIGURATION
 ------------------------